 What is bone grafting?

-Dental implants are far and away the best option for tooth replacement, and Dr. Glasser has extensive expertise placing them.
+Dental implants are far and away from the best option for tooth replacement, and Dr. Glasser has extensive expertise in placing them.
 However, in cases where a patient has been missing a tooth or a few teeth for some time, the jawbone has likely suffered bone loss.
 This occurs because the teeth transfer energy created by biting and chewing down into the jawbone.
 This energy signals the jawbone to continually shed old cells and replace them with new bone cells.
 This is how the jawbone stays healthy.
 When teeth are missing, the jawbone beneath them doesn’t receive this energy and it begins to resorb (deteriorate).
 Now there may not be sufficient bone mass to adequately anchor the dental implant’s titanium base.
 Or the jawbone that is there could be too soft.

 In these cases, Dr. Glasser will need to build the jawbone back up to successfully accommodate the implant.
 This is called bone grafting.